 Redwood is a popular wood that is commonly used for garden beds.
 Redwood is plentiful and able to make high-quality garden beds that last for more than a decade.

-Here’re the qualities of Redwood which makes it perfect for garden beds.
-They are,
+Here’re the qualities of Redwood which make it perfect for garden beds,

 - Decay resistant